copilotly/copilotly-resources/resources/quick-start.md

 ## Step 3: Start Using Copilotly

 Once you have created your Copilotly account, you are ready to start using Copilotly.
-You can start by visiting the [Getting Started](getting-started.md) page.
+You can start by visiting the [User Guide](/resources/category/user-guide) to learn more about Copilotly.

 ### To get started